Showing posts with label artifacts. Show all posts

 Statue of John Cullmann

-Inside the museum are Native American Artifacts, Indian statues, and arrowheads spanning thousands of years.
+The museum contains Native American Artifacts, Indian statues, and arrowheads spanning thousands of years.

 Pioneer life, early settlers before John Cullmann.
-Dutch doll, a couple of rockers, butter churn, and kitchen articles.
+Dutch doll, some rockers, butter churn, and kitchen articles.

 We walked outside to see the statue of Johann Gottfried Cullmann and learn about his history.